JustFocus/ELI5ience/README.md

 - Article pages show all existing annotations as links that open in-page
 - Post and delete comments on articles
 - Post and delete improvements on annotations
-- User view changes based on login status, will show delete/create buttons only when logged in
+- User view changes based on login status, will show delete/create buttons only when logged in.
+Code below creates button or login heads-up based on current session:
 ```javascript
   postBtn: function(session) {
     if (session.length === 0) {